bbc/peaks.js/README.md

 npm run build
 ```

-This command will produce various builds of Peaks.js:
+This will produce various builds of Peaks.js:

 * `dist/peaks.js` and `dist/peaks.min.js` are stand-alone UMD modules that contain all dependencies.
 Note that [custom markers](doc/customizing.md#point-and-segment-markers) do not work with these builds.
 See the [FAQ](doc/faq.md) for more details